MarkD833/RCBUS-68xxx/boards/68000_SIO_Board/README.md

 + J10: TODO
 + J14: Specify the clock source
   + 1&3 Use the onboard clock source
-  + 1&2 Use the RCBus clock source
+  + 1&2 Use the RCBus clock source from CLOCK2
-  + 1&2 *and* 3&4: Use the onboard clock source and supply the RCBus Clock2 signal with the clock.
+  + 1&2 *and* 3&4: Use the onboard clock source and supply the RCBus CLOCK2 signal with the clock.
 + J1: IO Address selection
   + D00000
   + D00800